-Dong Hoi (156 km² geographic area) and Hoi An (60 km²) are two cities along Viet Nam’s vulnerable central coast, and they have been repeatedly hit by floods and typhoons because of their flat and low topography.
-They are fast becoming medium-sized cities through tourism as an engine of development, but their urban infrastructure and municipal services are insufficient to meet the existing and future demands.
+Dong Hoi and Hoi An are two cities along Viet Nam’s vulnerable central coast, and they have been repeatedly hit by floods and typhoons because of their flat and low topography.
+They are fast becoming medium-sized cities through tourism, but their urban infrastructure and municipal services are insufficient to meet the existing and future demands.
 In both areas there is a need to make sure that urban infrastructure development takes climate resilience into account.
-Moreover, both provinces rank highly in the PAPI index about good governance, which is important with respect to the potential large loan sizes.
+Both provinces rank highly in the PAPI index about good governance, which is important with respect to the potential large loan sizes.
 The two project cities have developed significant activities for climate change adaptation planning and green growth activities.

 The project invests in climate-proof infrastructure to improve urban environments and climate resilience for the Bao Ninh peninsula and along the Co Co river.
 The aim is developing climate-proofing structures through improvements to stormwater and flood management, erosion prevention, and salinity control.

-In order to create climate-proof structures, developments on the Bao Ninh Peninsula in Dong Hoi and along the Co Co River in Hoi An will include integrated flood management in the form of buffer zones with vegetation to control water waves and sand dune restoration, an increase in the storage capacity of a reservoir, establishment of a forecasting and warning system and the creation of an evacuation route.
-The Lai Nghi Reservoir, an important source of water, will be protected from the intrusion of salinity.
+In order to create climate-proof structures, developments will include integrated flood management in the form of buffer zones with vegetation to control water waves and sand dune restoration, an increase in the storage capacity of a reservoir, establishment of a forecasting and warning system and the creation of an evacuation route.
+The Lai Nghi Reservoir will be protected from the intrusion of salinity.
 Zoning and vegetation will be introduced to protect the coastal dunes from erosion.

 - Increment in the economic value of the area and in savings for communities thanks to coastal protection against erosion, improved roads, health services, improved wastewater collection and treatment, protection of water resources from saline intrusion